How We Do Sales

 Our two-person sales team at Lickability enjoys and jokingly uses some sales memes from time to time, but we choose to operate outside of those common stereotypes to give our prospects and clients the best experience possible.
 To us, this means a low- or no-pressure experience, especially in the early stages of a deal’s progress; being honest about what we can deliver, instead of making promises we can’t keep; and giving a potential customer as much information as possible to help them make the right decisions.

 The way we act and communicate with clients is driven by the way we view our sales process: we look at each potential deal as a true partnership, so when we work together, we’re in it for the long haul.
 For example, every communication a client receives from us has a personal touch.
-While we do have some email templates for frequently asked questions or scheduling meetings, we mostly use them as a base and customize them to each individual client and situation.
+While we do have some email templates for frequently asked questions or scheduling meetings—and we’ve leveraged AI like ChatGPT to help generate creative ideas for emails and social media posts — we mostly use them as a base and customize them to each individual client and situation.

 The partnerships we strive for have to be a two-way street—we want both of us to succeed.
 When we meet a client for the first time, we pay attention to see if we will work well together and believe in what we’re going to build.
 We also take the happiness of our engineers into account: will they enjoy the project, will they learn something new doing this, are the project expectations clearly defined?
 While we’d like to work with every client we meet, sometimes it’s not a good fit, and bringing that up as early in the process as possible is a key point in keeping sales honest.